PoliticalGraveyard.com

 Paine, Rodney C. (1806-1873) — of Niles, Berrien County, Mich.
 Born in Connecticut, 1806.
 Banker; Berrien County Treasurer, 1836; village president of Niles, Michigan, 1848-54; member of Michigan state senate, 1855; mayor of Niles, Mich., 1873.
 Episcopalian.
 Died in 1873 (age about 67 years).
 Burial location unknown.

-Paine, Ron — Socialist Workers candidate for Presidential Elector for California, 1972.
+Paine, Ron — Socialist.
+Candidate for Presidential Elector for California.
 Still living as of 1972.

-Relatives: Nephew by marriage of George Washington Gordon; son of John James Paine and Elizabeth (Rowlett) Paine; married 1918 to Anna Bell Hughes.
+Relatives: Son of John James Paine and Elizabeth (Rowlett) Paine; married 1918 to Anna Bell Hughes; nephew by marriage of George Washington Gordon.

 Paine, Samuel E. — of Berlin, Coos County, N.H.
 Member of New Hampshire state senate 1st District, 1887-88.
 Burial location unknown.